 Working from home has many benefits.
 Although not all jobs can be done remotely, the ones that can are fruitful for both employees and employers.

 Due to its perks, working from home is now far from a novelty.
-In fact, it’s even a necessity in many companies and industries.
-Not learning about how it boosts effectiveness can cost you a lot of productivity.
+It’s even a necessity in many companies and industries.
+Not learning how it boosts effectiveness can cost you a lot of productivity.

-So, to save you time, we’ve compiled some of the most useful and intriguing work from home statistics out there.
-They’ll give you a great overview of remote work and its standings at the moment.
+So, to save you time, we’ve compiled some of the most valuable and intriguing work-from-home statistics.
+Facts about working from home give you an excellent overview of remote work and its current standings.

 - 80% of workers would be more loyal to their employers if they had flexible work options.